population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 The failure of these coping
 mechanisms in the face of reductions in income likely contributed substantially to the large effects of lockdowns on food insecurity.

-![Impact on outside assistance ---
-Panel A represents coefficients from fixed effects ordered logit model, so for the dependent variables, 0 represents no change, 1 represents an increase, and -1 represents a decrease](../figures/income_assistance.pdf){#fig:income_assistance}

 ![Impact on changes in number of household members and movement to urban area ---